PencilCode/reference/documents/turtle/jumpto.html.md

 The turtle starts in the middle of the window, at (x, y) coordinates (0, 0).

-<code>moveto x, y</code> moves to an absolute location in
+<code>jumpto x, y</code> jumps to an absolute location in
 traditional Cartesian coordinates.
 In this coordinate system, Each unit is one pixel, and each graph paper grid square is 25 units.
-The mathematical coordinate axes are used, placing (0, 0) at the middle with x increasing to the right and y increasing upward.
+The mathematical coordinate axes are used, placing (0, 0) at the middle with x increasing to the right (horizontally) and y increasing upward (vertically).

 A vector represented as an array of two numbers can be used.
 <code>moveto [x, y]</code> is treated the same as